-DOWNLOAD THE INTERNATIONAL MODEL HERE
+REQUEST A FREE COPY THE INTERNATIONAL MODEL HERE

 The aim of the International Model for School Counseling Programs is to provide a framework for encouraging and promoting best practices among international school counselors.
 By creating "Unity from Diversity" for international school counseling programs, the International Model will guide the formation, review, and improvement of counseling programs at schools all over the world.